OneDrive/onedrive-admin-scripts/Scripts/Sync.KFM.Deployment/readme.md

-# Windows known folder move deployment #
+# Windows Known Folder Move (KFM) deployment #

 ## Summary ##

 The script will create a txt file that shows 4 things:

-- KFM eligibility (for whatever device it was run on)
+- Know Folder Move (KFM) eligibility (for whatever device it was run on)
 - Payload detailes (number of items and size of content within known folders)
 - KFM status (have the known folders been moved to OneDrive)
 - KFM GPO state (what GPOs have been set)

 The execution of the script can be done via Intune or other management tools that can execute a PowerShell script across Windows 10 devices.
 A TenantID as well as an output path is required.
 This level of detail will provide a better deployment of KFM.

+> More details around the Known Folder Move capability is available from the [official OneDrive documentation](https://docs.microsoft.com/en-us/onedrive/redirect-known-folders).

 ### Applies to ###